denisequarles1/denisequarles1.github.io/README.md

 2. Clone the repo by copying the key.

-3. Use GitBash to enter the following: "git clone [key]
+3. Use GitBash to enter the following: git clone [key]

 4. The repository will then be copied onto your computer and you can run the index file to see the Horiseon website.